emqx/cloud-docs/en_US/price/pricing.md

 ### Pricing of Suspended Deployment

 **Dedicated deployment in hourly billing** will incur data retention fees at the following rates when suspended: **$0.06 / hour**.

+## Premium Plan

+The Premium Plan provides a comprehensive solution for enterprises with advanced requirements.
+It offers dedicated resources and enhanced features, tailored to meet complex needs.
+This plan combines the reliability of a fixed annual subscription with the flexibility of usage-based pricing, ensuring scalability to suit your business growth.

+### Billing Unit

+**Base Fee**: An annual subscription fee based on your allocated resources, guaranteeing dedicated capacity throughout the year.

+**Usage Fee**: Variable charges based on data traffic, including:

+- Ingress Traffic: $0.05 per GB
+- Egress Traffic: $0.10 per GB

+### Billing Method

+**Annual Subscription**: The Premium Plan operates on an annual billing cycle, with the base fee covering your dedicated resource allocation for the entire year.

+**Traffic-Based Charges**: Monthly usage fees are calculated based on your ingress and egress data traffic, providing a clear and predictable cost structure.

+For more information and to customize your Premium Plan, please contact our [Sales](https://www.emqx.com/en/contact?product=cloud&productEdition=Premium) team.

 ## BYOC Plan